 The Association has applied for forgiveness of their Paycheck Protection Program loan with the United States Small Business Association.
-The Association has not received notification of forgiveness as of the opinion date.
+This loan has been forgiven as of the opinion date.

 Debt Service Requirements to Maturity

 The annual debt service requirements to maturity, including principal and interest, are as follows: